Oakpark is located at 808 S Main St.

 Rent pays the operating costs.
 Minimum and maximum rents are budget based.
 The minimum rent is the monthly per unit cost of routine operating costs.
 The minimum rent includes paying the mortgage on this property at 1% interest rate.
 As explained in the audit report, this building has an interest credit to reduce the cost of operating.
 The maximum rent includes a mortgage payment at the note rate as stated when the mortgage originally loaned to the Housing Authority.

 Rental Assistance is available to 8 of the 25 apartments.
 This assistance ensures that very low income renters who live in Oakpark pay only 30% of their income for rent.
-Rental assistance is part of the USDA mortgage.
-When the mortgage is paid in full, Rental Assistance will stop and all apartments will be rented at market rates.

 The Board of Commissioners and USDA Rural Development approve the operating budget, capital Improvement budget, and rent change annually.
 Routine operating expenses include replacement of appliances and carpets as needed.
 Budget planning takes into account anticipated costs to prepare units for re-rental.